KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

             #It hit the ground on the other side of the net, a seccessful serve!
             return(p, i * dt) #I return an array with every position the ball was at, and the time the serve took if (distance > outX or height < radius):
-            #It's out or it hit the ground or my side
+            #It's out of bounds or it hit the ground on my side of the net
             return(p, None)
         if ((p[i][0] <= netX <= distance) and height < netheight + radius):
             #It's below the net